jamiewannenburg/uacalcsrc/tasks/Task 13 - AbstractIntOperation.md

 - **Error Handling**: Use `Result<T, String>` for methods that can fail
 - **Constructor Pattern**: Provide both `new` and `new_safe` constructors
 - **Method Delegation**: Override `value_at` to return `Err("UnsupportedOperationException")`
+- **Implementation Approach**:
+  - Delegate all methods to AbstractOperation implementation
+  - Override only `value_at` method to throw UnsupportedOperationException
+  - Use composition over inheritance pattern
+  - Provide both panic and Result-based error handling

 #### Dependencies Required (MUST be implemented first)
 1. **Operation Trait** (Task 12) - Core interface that must be implemented first